Canter's Deli: An LA Icon

 that these persons must endure to make a living, and their attitude

 What they do not know, however, is that Dr. Voyageur loves it when

 they abuse him.
 He comes to Canter's at every opportunity.
 In fact,

-warm and smiling servers on his recent visits were profoundly
+a warm and smiling server on his recent visit was profoundly

 Unlike Nicholas Cage who met his wife, Patricia Arquette,